Dyeing Rainbow Silks with Kool-Aid

 Pink: Pink lemonade

 These colors are very bold.
-You can make the green and red less bold by mixing a little of the lemonade in with them.
+You can make the green and red less bold by adding a little of the lemonade color.

-I wasn't excited about having a bunch of kool-aid packets out around preschoolers so I emptied the individual packets into small mason jars and labeled them.
+I wasn't excited about having a bunch of Kool-Aid packets around preschoolers, so I emptied them into small mason jars and labeled them.
 I called them "fairy crystals."

 1) PREPARE SILK